ajinkyapadwad/Stock-Forecasting-System/README.md

 4) to Run the sytem server:
   a) Navigate to directory /stock-prediction/stockprediction/
   b) Run the command "python manage.py runserver"

-----------realtime
+__realtime/__
 This folder is the main base directory in the system.
-It contains the most important .py files like: urls.py it has main URL mapping of the system.
+It contains the most important .py files like urls.py which has the main URL mapping of the system.
 Maps all the urls to their URIs.

-----------Manage.py: It is main file in the system.
+Manage.py is main file in the system.

-Directory structure:
+__Package structure:__

-Stock-Prediction-Systems - Main folder
+Stock-Prediction-Systems/  - Main folder

-----------realtime
+   realtime/
    This folder is the main base directory in the system.
-It contains the most important .py files like: settings.py Contains main settings for system.
-Go and put your mysql password here. urls.py it has main URL mapping of the system.
+It contains important .py files like:
+   settings.py : Contains main settings for system.
+Go and put your mysql password here.
+   urls.py : has main URL mapping of the system.
 Maps all the urls to their URIs.

-----------Manage.py: It is main file in the system.
+   Manage.py: It is main file in the system.

-----------Templates- Contains all of the HTML templates of the system which is inside realtime.
+   Templates- Contains all of the HTML templates of the system which is inside realtime.
 		index.html
 		prediction.html
 		news.html